syncfusion-content/wpf-docs/wpf/SfSpreadsheet/Overview.md

 * **Localization** - Provides support to localize all the static text in a Ribbon and all dialogs to any desired language.

-* **Supported file types** - Ability to import the different types of excel which are XLS, XLSX, XLSM, XLT, XLTX, CSV(Comma demlimited) respectively.
+* **Supported file types** - Ability to import the different types of excel which are XLS, XLSX, XLSM, XLT, XLTX, CSV(Comma delimited) respectively.

 ## Choose between SfSpreadsheet and Spreadsheet control